Click HERE for previous Handbook section.

 Postmortem occurs during the Theatre Production meeting immediately following the final performance of a production.
 It is an opportunity to review what went right and what went wrong during the preparation and implementation of that production.
 All cast, and crew members are encouraged to participate.
 All, with the exception of the Director and faculty/staff, are given two minutes to share their perspectives on the production.
 This is not the place for "thank you's," unproductive complaints, or personal attacks.
 It is intended to help make future productions more efficient.

 In addition to the regular course requirements, a major in Theatre demands a significant commitment of time and energy to production work.
 All Theatre majors, including Theatre Teaching, are required to participate in all Load-ins and Strikes.
-The tentative dates for Load-ins and Strikes will be listed on the Department Calendar available online.
+The tentative dates for Load-ins and Strikes will be listed on the Department Calendar on the Calendars tab of the Theatre Channel.
 If unforeseen or unavoidable circumstances warrant a change from the tentative Load-in and/or Strike dates, the new date(s) and time(s) will be posted on the Callboard and you will receive an email on the Theatre Student Listserv to that effect as early as possible.